MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	node sas.js
 	</pre>

-	> It is very important that you run this command from the lab's "resources" directory, because that directory contains subdirectories that in turn contain components required by sas.js.
+	> It is very important that you run this command from the lab's "resources" directory, because that directory contains subdirectories that contain components required by sas.js.

 1. When prompted, enter the event-hub URL you saved in Exercise 1, Step 9.
 Then press Enter.